What Does Factor Rate Mean?

 Note that APR is an expression of the total you owe on a given loan, including other fees and payments not relating to your factor rate.
 However, you can use your money factor to determine your APR, should you be so inclined.

 So What Do Factor Rates Mean to My Business?

 Now that you’ve got a stronger grasp of what factor rates are, you might be wondering what they mean to your business.
 As stated before, factor rates often appear when you apply for a short-term loan or get a cash advance from a lender.

 And it’s important to remember that when you consider your financial options.
 You should also recognize that the amount of the loan, your business’s credit history, how long you’ve been conducting business, and many other aspects of your situation can affect the factor rate on your loan.
 And obviously, the lower the factor rate, the better it is for you!

 Looking to get cash quick to seize an opportunity for your company?
-Contact the National Business Capital team today!
+Contact the National Business Capital & Services team today!
 We can answer your questions and put your mind at ease with the funds you need to get the most out of your business.

 For Additional Information

 Don’t forget to download our free ebook, so you can make sure your business doesn’t miss out on a big opportunity next time around: